 The basic requirement is then to provide single-vision glasses suitable for viewing a screen at the appropriate distance.
 Specsavers offer a varifocal lens designed specifically for screen use called SuperDiital, which is available at an additional cost.

-Do you or your employees regularly work with VDU equipment?
+Do you or your employees regularly work with screen equipment?
 If the answer is yes, read our expert’s advice about blue light glasses or discover more about our DSE eyewear vouchers here.
 If you work in the public sector, find more information about your access to Specsavers Corporate Eyecare package.